hong-chen/er3t/README.rst

 How to Use
 ==========

-We provide various mini-examples under ``tests/04_pre_mca.py``.
-After installation, you can use the provided mini-examples to do test runs.
+We provide various mini-examples under ``examples``.
+After installation, you can use the provided example code to do test runs.

-Details can be found under ``tests/README.rst``
+Details can be found under ``examples/README.rst``

 |